typedb/typedb/docs/pages/academy/2-GRAQL/3-insert-delete-queries.md

 Try this query (notice that you cannot split the query with a new line in the Graql shell) as well and you will see that it will work as well.

-Let’s open the dashboard and see what has changed: try running in the opening visualiser (**DO NOT CLOSE THE Graql SHELL!**)
+Let’s open the dashboard and see what has changed: try running in the opening visualiser (**DO NOT CLOSE THE GRAQL SHELL!**)
 ```graql
 match $x isa company has name "GRAKN"; get;
 ```